unix-supremacist/Amadeus/README.md

 ### File Manager

 SFM is cool but isn't featured enough for mainstream use, pcmanfm doesn't work with a keyboard oriented system, may need to write a custom solution, but for now include nothing.

+### Wallpaper

+potentionally use xwallpaper but it needs to be spedup on openbsd, and autoconfgiure needs to be killed.

+### Bookmarks

+xdotool bookmarks.

+### Swallow

+simple swallow script with alias for nsxiv and mpv

 ## Toybox Modules